 Measure Life and Lifetime Savings

 The EUL has been defined for this measure as 12 years, per the PUCT Texas EUL filing (Docket No. 36779).
-This is consistent with the 2008 DEER database.
+This is consistent with the 2014 DEER EUL update.

 Program Tracking Data and Evaluation Requirements